saturneric/GpgFrontend-Manual/src/content/docs/guides/settings.md

   order: 19
 ---

-The settings window changed shape in v2.2.2.
+The settings window was redesigned in v2.2.2.
 The row of tabs along the top is gone.
 In its place there is a search box and a list of pages down the left side.

 Open it with **Settings** in the menu bar.
 On macOS it is called